kubernetes-sigs/azuredisk-csi-driver/deploy/example/cloning/README.md

 outfile
 ```

-### Use volume cloning to change disk sku, e.g. from LRS to ZRS, standard to premium disk
+### Use volume cloning to create a new disk with different sku
+>  disk sku could be from LRS to ZRS, standard to premium, while it does not support cross region or cross zone

-Delete existing storage class, create a new storage class with desired `skuName` value, and then follow steps above to create a new cloned PVC with new sku.
+ - Delete existing storage class referenced by source disk PVC
+ - Create a new storage class with desired `skuName` value
+ - Follow steps above to create a new cloned PVC with new sku.